senarvi/senarvi.github.io/_posts/2016-11-20-avoiding-problems-in-theano-graphs.md

 `theano.printing.Print` operation.
 The constructor takes an optional message argument.
 The data that is given to the created operation object as an argument will be printed during execution of the graph, and also passed on as the output of the operation.
 In order to print something, the computation graph has to use the value returned by the print operation.
 Printing e.g. the shape of a matrix would be difficult, but luckily the `Print` constructor takes another parameter `attrs` for the purpose of printing certain attributes instead of the value of a tensor.

 If you encounter an error while compiling the function, this doesn’t help.
 In that case you can print the test value only.
 But the print operation can be used to print values computed from the actual inputs, if necessary.
+This example prints `identity shape = (3, 3)` during the execution of the graph:

 ```python
 import numpy